-- (1) Rate classes or farming practices;

-- (2) APH yields;

-- (3) Appraisals;

-- (4) Adjustments to appraised mature production (quality);

-- (5) Stages or intended use(s) of acreage;

-- (6) Shares (e.g., 50 percent and 75 percent share on the same unit); or

-- (7) Appraisal for damage due to hail or fire if a Hail and Fire Exclusion is in effect.
+- (1) Rate classes or farming practices, class, sub-class, intended use, irrigated practice, cropping practice, or organic practices, as applicable; - (2) APH yields; - (3) Appraisals; - (4) Adjustments to appraised mature production (quality); - (5) Stages or intended use(s) of acreage; - (6) Shares (e.g., 50 percent and 75 percent share on the same unit); or - (7) Appraisal for damage due to hail or fire if a Hail and Fire Exclusion is in effect.

-A. Field ID: The field identification symbol from a sketch map or an aerial photo.
-See narrative.
-In the margin (or in a separate column) enter the date of inspection for the last line entry of each inspection.
+Field ID: The field identification symbol from a sketch map or an aerial photo.
+Refer to the "Narrative."